 Dialectical behavior therapy (DBT) teaches teens how to manage difficult emotions by balancing acceptance and change.
 Through a mixture of group therapy and individual therapy sessions via residential or standard outpatient treatment, DBT can be an effective part of a teen treatment process for substance abuse issues or mental health challenges.

 The core idea of DBT is that two opposite ideas can be true at the same time, which helps teenagers improve cognitive functions.
-DBT also incorporates the middle path approach, encouraging teens to find balance between extremes and respond to challenges with more flexibility and understanding.
+DBT for adolescents also incorporates the middle path approach, encouraging teens to find balance between extremes and respond to challenges with more flexibility and understanding.

 DBT is especially effective for teens because adolescence is a time when intense emotions and rapid changes are common.
 Many teens have heightened emotional sensitivity, making everyday stress feel overwhelming.